teshchaudhary/TLE_FTF/README.md

-Here’s a refined version of your README with improved readability and structure:
+Here’s the updated README with the Docker-based Elasticsearch setup incorporated and the manual steps removed:

 ---